supathdhitalGEO/portfolio/README.md

 # Personal Portfolio
-With this portfolio, you will get to know about me, my works and my engagements in different fields as well as my projects information.
+With this portfolio, you will get to know about me, my work and my engagements in different fields as well as my project information.
+My personal portfolio is live at [Here](https://supathdhital.com.np/).